DefGuard/docs/features/ldap-and-active-directory-integration/two-way-ldap-and-active-directory-synchronization.md

 Defguard does not pull passwords from LDAP in any form.
 Instead, when a user tries to log in to Defguard and LDAP integration is enabled, a test login attempt is made against the LDAP server using the provided credentials.
 If the test login attempt succeeds, Defguard authenticates the user just as it would during a regular login.

-## Known issues and other unexpected behavior
+## Known issues and other unexpected behaviour

 ### General